csps-efpc/vectorization-service/README.md

 2. Apache Maven -- many IDEs already bundle Maven.

 ## Build and Test
-To build and test JNN, ensure that both Java and Maven are installed and on your path, and type:
+To build and test SentenceVectorizer, ensure that both Java and Maven are installed and on your path, and type:
 ```
 mvn clean install
 ```